Pudukkottai State

 Pudukkottai was a kingdom and later a princely state in British India, which existed from 1680 until 1948.

 The Kingdom of Pudukkottai was founded in about 1680 as a feudatory of Ramnad and grew with subsequent additions from Tanjore, Sivaganga and Ramnad.
 One of the staunch allies of the British East India Company in the Carnatic, Anglo-Mysore and Polygar wars, the kingdom was brought under the Company's protection in 1800 as per the system of Subsidiary Alliance.
-The state was placed under the control of the Madras Presidency from 1800 until 1 October 1923, when the Madras States Agency was abolished, and until 1948 it was under the political control of the Government of India.
+The state was placed under the control of the Madras Presidency from 1800 until 1 October 1923, when the Madras States Agency was created, and until 1948 it was under the political control of the Government of India.

 Pudukkottai State covered a total area of 1178 mi2 and had a population of 438,648 in 1941.
 It extended over the whole of the present-day Pudukkottai district of Tamil Nadu (with the exception of Aranthangi taluk which was then a part of Tanjore district).
 The town of Pudukkottai was its capital.
 The ruler of Pudukkottai was entitled to a 17-gun salute.